|

 The Wye Community Farm is grateful for financial support from the

-Kent Downs AONB Unit, The Co-operative group (CWS) Ltd and SITA Trust.
+Kent Downs AONB Unit, The Co-operative group (CWS) Ltd, Grassroots Grants, Kent Community Foundation and SITA Trust.